-Figure 1.8: Topology Displays
+Figure 1.16: Topology Displays

-- 2. Info: By right-clicking on a grid element, an information widget appears with information about the system item assigned to it.
+- 1. Item selection: You can change the current system selection by left-clicking on a grid element which has a system item assigned to it (resulting in the selection of that system item).
+Multiple items may be selected or deselected by holding down the Ctrl key while clicking on an item. - 2.
+Info: By right-clicking on a grid element, an information widget appears with information about the system item assigned to it.
 The information contains - the coordinate of the grid point in each topology dimension, - the hardware node to which the attached system item belongs to, - the system item's name, - its MPI rank, - its identifier, - and its value, followed by the percentage of this value on the scale between the minimal and maximal topology values. - 3.
-Rotation about the x and y axes: can be done with left-mouse drag (click and hold the left-mouse button while moving the mouse).

-- 4. Increasing/decreasing the distance between the planes: with Ctrl+<left-mouse drag> - 5.
+Rotation about the x and y axes: can be done with left-mouse drag (click and hold the left-mouse button while moving the mouse). - 4.
+Increasing/decreasing the distance between the planes: with Ctrl+<left-mouse drag> - 5.
 Moving the whole topology up/down/left/right: with Shift+<left-mouse drag>

-1.3.2.8 Topology mapping panel
+1.6.2.1 Topology mapping panel